rnldbss/minimal-web-dev-portfolio/sanity/README.md

 ## Usage

 All schemas are imported and exported through the `index.ts` file, which is the entry point for Sanity Studio configuration.
 The desk structure (`deskStructure.js`) determines how these schemas are organized and displayed in the Sanity Studio UI.

+---

+For more information about Sanity Studio configuration visit [Sanity documentation](https://www.sanity.io/docs).